List of current world boxing champions

-This is a list of current world boxing champions.
+This is a list of current male world boxing champions.
 Since at least John L. Sullivan, in the late 19th century, there have been world champions in professional boxing.
 The first of the current organizations to award a world title was the World Boxing Association (WBA), then known as the National Boxing Association (NBA), when it sanctioned its first title fight in 1921 between Jack Dempsey and Georges Carpentier for the world heavyweight championship.

 There are now four major sanctioning bodies in professional boxing.
-The official rules and regulations of the World Boxing Association (WBA), World Boxing Council (WBC), International Boxing Federation (IBF), and World Boxing Organization (WBO) all recognize each other in their rankings and title unification rules.
+The official rules and regulations of the WBA, World Boxing Council (WBC), International Boxing Federation (IBF), and World Boxing Organization (WBO) all recognize each other in their rankings and title unification rules.
 Each of these organizations sanction and regulate championship bouts and award world titles.
 American boxing magazine The Ring began awarding world titles in 1922.

-There are eighteen weight divisions.
+There are 18 weight divisions.
 To compete in a division, a boxer's weight must not exceed the upper limit.
-Manny Pacquiao has won world championships in eight weight divisions, more than any other boxer, and is the only one in boxing history to achieve it.
+Manny Pacquiao has won world championships in eight weight divisions, more than any other boxer in history.
 The Klitschko brothers, Vitali and Wladimir, held all four major titles in the heavyweight division from 2011 to 2013; they were the first brothers to hold versions of the heavyweight championship at the same time.